 With every new season, most of us get the decluttering bug.
-We start to clean out our closets and throw out the dead plants and sticky notes that no longer stick from our desks.
+We start to clean out our closets and throw out the dead plants and no-longer-sticky sticky notes on our desks.
 But have you thought of clearing out stagnant energy in your home by adding some spiritual cleansing to the mix?

 As a Reiki practitioner and spiritual junkie, I find energy takes pride of place in my mystical toolbox, along with tarot cards, alphabetized essential oils, and way too many self-growth books.
-Going back to our secondary school science class for a moment, energy is everywhere—from the device you’re looking at right now to the floor beneath you.
+Going back to our middle school science class for a moment, energy is everywhere—from the device you’re looking at right now to the floor beneath you.
 It’s also that indescribable feeling you get when you walk into your home and are greeted with a heavy, weird vibe that renders you incapable of relaxing and getting comfortable on the sofa.

 Our homes are collectors of energy in the same way they accumulate hoards of stuff.
 So if you want to add more good vibes into your space and reduce feelings of stuffiness, energy clearing is a good way to start.
 There’s no one-size-fits-all approach—I alternate between different methods and do it whenever I notice any change in energy (mainly if I’ve had a lot of visitors or any major life events).
 Here are a few ways to up-level your cleaning routine and boost positive energy in your home.